 pygame.locals.QUIT instead of

 QUIT.
 As you can see, it is more efficient to use this import statement.

 Event Objects in Pygame

 A Pygame “Event” occurs when the user performs a specific action, such as clicking his mouse or pressing a keyboard button.
 Pygame records each and every event that occurs.
-However it won’t really do anything with this information, because that part is up-to us.
+However, it won’t really do anything with this information because that part is upto us to do.

 We can find out which events have happened by calling the

 pygame.event.get() function (shown previously), which returns a list of

 pygame.event.Event objects (which we will just call Event objects for short).